 If the coronavirus has shown one thing, it's that the current make-up of the football calendar has been rendered completely untenable.

-The worldwide outbreak has stopped all football competitions in their tracks, and now the battle begins to find a gap in the calendar to complete the competitions before 2020-21 theoretically set to begin.
+The outbreak stopped all football competitions in their tracks, and the battle continues to find gaps for all self-interested parties in the 2020-21 season.

-But the problem was all too apparent long before then.
-While Fifa and Uefa were desperate to load additional competitions onto exhausted players, coaches warned that a reckoning would be coming.
+But the problem was all too apparent long before now.
+While FIFA and UEFA were desperate to load additional competitions onto exhausted players, coaches warned that a reckoning would be coming.
 While no-one expected something like this to be it, the consequences are however likely to be significant for the future of the game, how often we play, and how many competitions we have.

 FC spoke to sports scientists and other figures within the game to establish what should be done now, in this moment of crisis to ensure we have the breathing space, and required protection of players to avoid this situation arising again.

-Simon has previously alluded to the seismic change in intensity in the modern game, particularly when it comes to sprinting.
-He adds: "Sprinting has the highest metabolic cost on a player so it requires the most recovery.
+Their has been a seismic change in intensity in the modern game, particularly when it comes to sprinting.
+A sports scientist told FC: "Sprinting has the highest metabolic cost on a player so it requires the most recovery.
 At some point, players are going to start breaking.

 "You can look at the main body of players and peak years used to be 27, 28 or 29 and they're now becoming 23, 24, 25.
 Players start to drop off."